LightSys/kardia-text-indexing/README.md

    indexed, then we know that it should be re-indexed.
 In addition, if the is a document which is logged in the `index_events` file but is not in the documents table in the database, then we must remove it from the index.
-6. *Filesystem monitering* allows the tool to be set off running as a long-running process.
-Whenever an file changes in the specified directory, the synchronization stage is kicked off again.
+6. *Database polling* allows the tool to be set off running as a long-running process.
+Every fixed amoutn of time the synchronization stage is kicked off again.

 ## Extending and configuring